wjh-la/rygel/web/koffi.dev/pages/input.md

 # Union types

-The declaration and use of [unions types](unions) will be explained in a later section, they are only briefly mentioned here if you need them.
+The declaration and use of [union types](unions) will be explained in a later section, they are only briefly mentioned here if you need them.